 Exception: A SEAS Ph.D. student seeking an S.M. degree whose Ph.D. program plan in the same area has been approved by the CHD can receive an S.M. in that area en route to the Ph.D. with no further approval required, provided that the courses selected to apply towards the degree satisfy both the SEAS-wide and area-specific S.M. course requirements.
 Note that transfer credit is not accepted toward the S.M. degree, even if it has been approved toward the Ph.D.

 SEAS-wide S.M. and M.E. course requirements

 The following course requirements apply to all SEAS S.M. and M.E. degrees (areas may have additional requirements).
+The MS/MBA program has a more prescribed curriculum, with information available here.
 Note that the term "course" refers to a standard Harvard semester-length "half course", i.e., a 4-unit FAS course or its equivalent.

 - Eight letter-graded courses are required for the degree (or twelve for the S.M. in Data Science.).
 As many of these as possible should be SEAS 200-level courses.
 M.E. students must take eight additional non-letter-graded research-oriented courses at the 300-level that result in the completion of the required M.E. thesis.

 - At least four of the eight courses must be offered through SEAS or taught by a SEAS faculty member in another FAS department.